Second Residency FAQ for Americans

 Does establishing a second residency affect my US taxes?

 US citizens are taxed on worldwide income regardless of where they reside.
 Establishing a second residency does not eliminate your US tax obligations.
 What it may affect is how you structure certain assets and income streams.
-This is one of the core areas addressed in the Briefing — the specific tax implications of your situation are a central part of the consultation.
+This is one of the core areas addressed in the Departure Briefing — the paid diagnostic that follows the Situation Review intake.
+Tax-position implications for your specific situation are a central part of the Briefing.

 Is this legal and compliant?